sinzlab/cGNF/README.md

 > [**Conditional Graph Normalizing Flows**](),\
 > Pierzchlewicz, P. A., Cotton, R. J., Bashiri, M. & Sinz, F. H.

-### cGNF Model Implementation
+### Model Source Code
+This repository hosts the experimental source code for the "Conditional Graph Normalizing Flows" paper.
-The Conditional Graph Normalizing Flows (cGNFs) is implemented as part of the [PROPOSE](https://github.com/sinzlab/propose/tree/0.1.0) framework for PRObabilistic POSe Estimation.
+However, the Conditional Graph Normalizing Flow (cGNF) model is implemented as part of the [PROPOSE](https://github.com/sinzlab/propose/tree/0.1.0) framework for PRObabilistic POSe Estimation.
 You can find the full implementation of the model [here](https://github.com/sinzlab/propose/tree/0.1.0/propose/models/flows).

 ## Getting Started